My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 The conveyor belt analogy of life at a universal scale

-If we continue to scale up our analogy, eventually every astronomical object will fall off the conveyor belt.
+If we continue to scale up our analogy, eventually every celestial object will fall off the conveyor belt.

 - What dwarf